 Items Not to Root Cellar

 Some produce doesn’t belong in the root cellar at all.
 Pumpkins and squash do best at relatively warm (50 to 60 degrees) and must be kept in dry conditions to prevent spoilage.
-Warm and dry are the opposite of most root cellared vegetables, so these will store best in a closet or neatly tucked away under a bed for months.
+Warm and dry are the opposite of most root cellared vegetables, so these will store best in a closet or neatly tucked away under a bed of a cool room for months.

 Pests and Rodents